 In addition to liabilities, the statement of financial position and or balance sheet will at times report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-Deferred revenue, which arises only under a modified accrual basis of accounting, qualifies for reporting in this category.
-Accordingly, this item is reported in the governmental funds balance sheet.
 The School District has deferred inflows related to pensions qualifies for reporting in this category.
 This item is reported only in the statement of net position.
 All items in this category are deferred and recognized as an inflow of resources in the period that the amounts become available.